 This profile is part of a paid investor education campaign.*

-eCobalt (TSX:ECS; OTCQX:ECSIF; FRA:ECO) is a resource company advancing its Idaho Cobalt Project (“ICP”) towards near-term production with the aim of producing clean cobalt concentrate, a key material in battery cathodes.
+eCobalt (TSX:ECS; OTCQX:ECSIF; FRA:ECO) is a resource company advancing its Idaho Cobalt Project (“ICP”) towards production with the aim of producing a clean cobalt concentrate, a key material in lithium-ion battery cathodes.
 Following years of dedicated work, eCobalt holds the only environmentally permitted, primary cobalt project in the US.
 Working to supply the growing global demand for cobalt, eCobalt has a mandate of being a transparent and reliable source of clean cobalt.

 As cobalt is a common byproduct of both nickel and copper, 98 percent of the world’s supply comes from projects that focus primarily on those two resources.
 This means that cobalt supply is tied intrinsically to the production of copper and nickel.
-In addition to that, primary cobalt supply stems from risk-prone jurisdictions like the Democratic Republic of Congo.
+In addition to that, the bulk of cobalt supply stems from risk-prone jurisdictions like the Democratic Republic of Congo.
 Hosting a primary cobalt resource in a safe and stable jurisdiction, eCobalt’s ICP offers a unique value proposition.

 The ICP sits on the Idaho Cobalt Belt near the state’s north eastern town of Salmon.
 Fully environmentally permitted, the project hosts a mineral measured and indicated resource of 45.7 million pounds of cobalt, 65.8 million pounds of copper and 68,000 ounces of gold.
 Alongside this, it also has an inferred resource of 16.7 million pounds of cobalt, 29.4 million pounds of copper and 27,000 ounces of gold.

 Having released a feasibility study in 2017 for the production of cobalt sulphate heptahydrate, the company was prompted by changes in the battery production supply chain to pursue the production of clean cobalt concentrate instead.
-Cobalt concentrate is a precursor material for battery cathode production, and the company is updating its feasibility study to reflect this change in focus.
+Cobalt concentrate is an upstream precursor material for battery cathode production, and the company is updating its feasibility study to reflect this change in focus.
 In the meantime, eCobalt is advancing pre-construction activities in preparation for underground mine development slated to commence in Q3 2018.